 An engaged employee is enthusiastic about their work and actively involved in achieving the business’s goals and interests.
 They have a positive attitude about the organization and its values and are committed to their work.
 In contrast, a disengaged employee is someone who may be coasting through their work (i.e., doing the bare minimum to get by) or actively disparaging the company to others inside or outside of the organization.

-With employee engagement software, you can create a strategy that tracks the employee experience and job satisfaction, monitors your organizational culture, and analyzes survey results to give you insights into your employees' morale and engagement.
+The best HR software offers employee engagement tools you can use to create a strategy that tracks the employee experience and job satisfaction, monitors your organizational culture, and analyzes survey results to give you insights into your employees’ morale and engagement.

 Engaged employees are committed to bettering their work and the company at large.
 They are unlikely to leave their position for a higher salary or better title at another company, which reduces your employee turnover rate.

-"When employees are engaged, they are more productive, loyal, and committed, which in turn improves employee retention, customer satisfaction, and an organization's overall financial health," Katie Brennan, HR knowledge advisor at the Society for Human Resource Management, told Business News Daily.
+“When employees are engaged, they are more productive, loyal and committed, which in turn improves employee retention, customer satisfaction and an organization’s overall financial health,” said Katie Brennan, HR knowledge advisor at the Society for Human Resource Management.

 If you’re trying to boost employee engagement in your company, it’s important to be patient and not try too hard.
 Changing how connected your employees feel to the company takes time and must be organic, not forced.
 Here are 20 ideas for helping your employees feel more engaged with your organization.

 Humans aren’t designed to be work machines.
 Incorporate fun bonding experiences that allow your employees to relax and let loose.
 Here are some ideas:

 These opportunities can be especially important for hybrid and remote teams, which have limited chances to get together face-to-face.